-Her graduate teaching research focused on dance pedagogy, including online dance theory curriculum development and in-studio dance techniques for a variety of experience levels.
-Her artistic research fused theater- and movement-based group improvisation methods with audience engagement research and culminated in her professional paper titled, “Strategies for Welcoming Non-Dancer Audiences into Concert Performance.”
+Her graduate research focused on dance pedagogy, including online dance theory curriculum development and in-studio dance techniques for a variety of experience levels.
+Her artistic research fused theater- and movement-inspired group improvisation methods with audience engagement research and culminated in her professional paper titled, “Strategies for Welcoming Non-Dancer Audiences into Concert Performance.”

 Previous teaching appointments include positions working with students of all ages and experience levels at the following institutions: